 Beware: You also have to take into consideration that Munich’s roadways will likely be congested with traffic as you near the Oktoberfest grounds, which will add to the cost estimate and will take longer to get a ride.
 You must also consider Uber’s practice of surge pricing, which inflates rates during popular events such as Oktoberfest, based on the inevitable increased demand.
 See the Uber Munich site to get fare estimates, but know that those estimates will not account for heavy surge pricing.

-If you do use Uber during Oktoberfest 2022 and you notice that surge pricing is 2x or higher, it may be less expensive to take a taxi.
+If you do use Uber during Oktoberfest 2024 and you notice that surge pricing is 2x or higher, it will likely be less expensive to take a taxi.
 That is, if you can find one.

 Using a Taxi to Get to Oktoberfest